 At the start of each academic year (in October or January depending on your start date), we also elect Student Voice Leaders for each year of each course, and Halls Leaders for each halls of residence.
-For more information on these elected roles, please click the links.
+NUS Delegates are elected in December.

-You can check out all elected positions at www.mdxsu.com/elections/positions
+You can find out more about the elected positions at www.mdxsu.com/elections/positions

 So, you decide to stand for a full-time President or Vice President position with your Students' Union.